jacebenson/jace.pro/content/post/2020-04-27-why-do-some-call-servicenow-snow-and-sn/index.md

 As much as I want to say one way is right, and the other is wrong, by the results of the survey, really we should just use the full name.

-What do you use when refering to ServiceNow, let me know in the comments or reply to the [survey](https://twitter.com/jacebenson/status/1254853140551069702) and why.
+What do you use when referring to ServiceNow, let me know in the comments or reply to the [survey](https://twitter.com/jacebenson/status/1254853140551069702) and why.

 ## Further Reading